cogsci13/cogsci13.github.io/_posts/2019-04-18-Rethinking.markdown

 <p class="intro"><span class="dropcap">I</span>ntroduction.
 Most cognitively demanding tasks require temporal storages of transient information, i.e. short-term store (STS).
 It is located between sensory stores and long-term stores, and used to hold and manipulate information for cogni- tive tasks as a working memory1.
 Though the dual-task study2 showed that STS was really acting as a working memory, the processing time and accuracy weren’t enough to account for working memory.
 As a result, it was assumed that the working memory is not simply a singular storage unit like STS, but made up of a few components.</p>

 As a new approach, while replacing the concept of the STS, Baddeley and Hitch (1974) suggested the working memory (WM) model, and it has been successful in that it could explain non-unitary feature of STS and provide more specific explanation about information transfer between short-term memory and long-term memory.
-According to Baddeley (2003a), there are four components of working memory, and among them, phonologi- cal loop (PL) has been investigated rigorously, with related to various language functions and its deficits.
+According to Baddeley (2003a), there are four components of working memory, and among them, phonological loop (PL) has been investigated rigorously, with related to various language functions and its deficits.

+Figure1.
+Working Memory model (Baddeley, 2003a)

 The PL houses speech-based information and the memory trace to the PL fades after about 2 seconds.
 Articulatory control takes written material and converts it into a phonological code to be stored and rehearsal can re-strengthen a memory trace before it disappears.
 All these processes are supervised and coordinated by the central executive (CE) unit.